a-heintz/PyFiltering/README.md

 # PyFiltering
-Kalman and Particle Filtering in Python
+Simple examples of Kalman and Particle Filtering in Python